Jonathan Permal

 Jonathan Olivier Permal (born 15 January 1994 in Flacq District) is a Mauritian track and field athlete competing in the 100 metres and 200 metres.
 At the 2013 Jeux de la Francophonie, he won a bronze medal in the 200 m.
-He also reached the semifinals of both the 100 m and 200 m at the 2014 African Athletics Championships in Marrakech, Morocco.
+He also reached the semifinals of both the 100 m and 200 m at the 2014 African Athletics Championships in Marrakesh, Morocco.

-Permal is currently the third fastest Mauritian sprinter in the 200 m with a time of 20.85 seconds after Stephan Buckland's 20.06 and Eric Milazar's 20.66.
-He is currently the fastest man actively competing for Mauritius.
+Permal is the third fastest Mauritian sprinter in the 200 m with a time of 20.85 seconds after Stephan Buckland's 20.06 and Eric Milazar's 20.66.
+He retired from track and field and is working at Four Seasons Resort in Anahiti.